How to Enable Skins on a Minecraft Server in 2023

 These skins can only be seen and used on the server they play, but if a player goes to another server, which offers a skin-supporting plugin, they can again change their skin.

-Why are Minecraft skins not showing on an offline server by default
+Why are Minecraft skins not showing on an offline servers

 Each server on Minecraft is connected and backed up by the Mojang API.
 These servers are also known as online Minecraft servers.